Glossary

 Svg (Scalable Vector Graphic)

-An SVG (Scalable Vector Graphic) is a web-friendly image format that uses mathematical paths (XML) rather than a fixed grid of pixels (raster).
+An SVG (Scalable Vector Graphic) is an image made from mathematical paths written in XML, rather than a fixed grid of pixels like a JPEG or PNG.

 T